openstack/ironic/doc/source/admin/drivers/ilo.rst

 Swiftless deploy for intermediate images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``iscsi_ilo`` and ``agent_ilo`` drivers can deploy and boot the server with and without ``swift`` being used for hosting the intermediate temporary floppy image (holding metadata for deploy kernel and ramdisk) and the boot ISO (which is required for ``iscsi_ilo`` only).
+The hardware type ``ilo`` with ``ilo-virtual-media`` as boot interface and virtual media based classical drivers (``iscsi_ilo`` and ``agent_ilo``) can deploy and boot the server with and without ``swift`` being used for hosting the intermediate temporary floppy image (holding metadata for deploy kernel and ramdisk) and the boot ISO.
 A local HTTP(S) web server on each conductor node needs to be configured.
-Refer `Web server configuration on conductor`_ for more information.
+Please refer to `Web server configuration on conductor`_ for more information.
 The HTTPS web server needs to be enabled (instead of HTTP web server) in order to send management information and images in encrypted channel over HTTPS.

 .. note::
     This feature assumes that the user inputs are on Glance which uses swift